 The steps to disconnect an external monitor will depend on the number of displays connected to the computer.

 To disconnect a monitor in a dual-monitor setup from the Settings app on Windows 10, use these steps:

 Use the “Windows key + P” keyboard shortcut.

 Using the “Project” flyout, select the “PC screen only” option.

 Once you complete the steps, the second monitor will disconnect automatically.

 To disconnect a monitor on a setup that uses three or more monitors, use these steps:

 Under the “Select and rearrange displays” section, select the monitor that you want to disconnect.

-Under the “Multiple displays” section, use the drop-down menu and select the Disconnect this display option.
+Under the “Multiple displays” section, use the drop-down menu and select the “Disconnect this display” option.

-If you want to re-connect the display, you can use the same instructions, but on step No. 4, make sure to select the Extend desktop to this display or any of the “duplicate” options.
+If you want to re-connect the display, you can use the same instructions, but in step 4, select the “Extend desktop to this display” or any of the “duplicate” options.